How Modern Mental Health Tools Help Consultants Stay at the Center of Client Strategy Conversations

 With such high stakes, employers are reassessing their well-being vendors and demanding evidence of positive outcomes.
 Yet most employers—65%—don’t feel equipped to support the emotional and mental health needs of their workforce.

-How modern products enable continuous, insight-driven dialogue
+How modern mental health products unlock continuous, insight‑driven dialogue

-• The top health goals across the workforce;
+• Workforce health goals

-Personalization and triage as consultant value drivers
+Personalization and triage as strategic differentiators

 A study of 6,200+ employees across 16 companies found that organizations that offer targeted interventions rather than a one-size-fits-all approach may see the greatest impact on the health of their employees.